RobRendell/gTove/README.md

 state of the tabletop (either "save as" or "save" if loaded from an existing scenario file) and load previously saved scenario files.

+GMs also have tabletops, which show the current scenario being played.
+This is where scenarios are loaded and saved - loading a new scenario into the tabletop is how you move players from one encounter to another.
+The GM can make new tabletops for different campaigns, or as a temporary space for preparing scenarios which can then be saved and then loaded into the main tabletop that is currently being shared with the players.

-In addition, each GM will have a single "current scenario" file which is hidden from the scenarios UI, and is constantly auto-saved as they make changes.
-When a scenario is loaded, its contents are copied to current_scenario; when it is saved, the contents of current_scenario are written to a new or existing file (overwriting it in the 2nd case).
+A tabletop is essentially the ID of a JSON file which contains the current scenario data, and is constantly auto-saved as changes occur.
+When a scenario is loaded, its contents are copied to this file; when it is saved, the contents of the tabletop are written to a new or existing scenario file in the Scenarios directory.
+The tabletop ID appears in the URL, and everyone accessing the same URL is in the same tabletop.
+The tabletop ID is also be used as the peer-to-peer shared key.

-For peer-to-peer to work, everyone needs a shared key.
-The key appears in the URL, and thus everyone accessing the same URL are in the same game.
-Ideally, a GM should be able to load a new scenario mid-session without having to distribute new URLs to everyone, so the shared key would therefore be tied to a GM and potentially a campaign but not a specific scenario.

-The peerJS key could also be a Drive file metadata ID, since those are globally unique.
-That means that a given URL both defines who is in the game, and points to a Drive file with info in it.
-Two possible ways it could work:
-* If there is information in current_scenario which only the GM knows, players should not be given permission to read it.
-That means that the clients of players only get their scenario data (maps/minis including position etc) via peerJS from the GM, and thus can't view anything when rejoining a game until the GM is connected.
-The clients don't use the peerJS key for anything other than establishing the P2P session (so the fact that it's a Drive metadata ID is irrelevant).
-* If GM secrets and player-visible info is separated out into two different files, then players could be given permission to read the player file.
-Players could view (but not edit) the current scenario when the GM is not around by loading the Drive file with the metadata ID in the URL, as well as using that ID to set up P2P.
-In fact, only the current scenario would need to be split into two files like this; saved scenarios would have everything, but on loading the system would divide information up into the player-only stuff in the shared current_scenario file and the complete information in a current_scenario_GM file.

-(Nice-to-have would be for a GM to be able to work on preparing a scenario sight unseen while players are currently connected.)
+The tabletop JSON file is readable (but not writable) by anyone who has the ID.
+A tabletop also needs a JSON file which is private to the GM,  where GM-specific data can be saved completely safe from tech-savvy players.

+Players can access the tabletop when the GM is not around (loading the public JSON, and joining the peer-to-peer group), but cannot make any changes to the tabletop until the GM joins (because they don't have permission to update the file... only by dispatching Redux actions via P2P to the GM's client can players affect the state of the tabletop).